 High-end and High-specced Gear Is Not The Only Thing Razer Can do Best.

-Like a year ago, Razer announced the Barracuda X. What caught my interest the most was that it didn’t look like any of its gaming siblings (the Razer Nari, Kraken, or Blackshark).
+Like a year ago, Razer announced the Barracuda X gaming headset.
+What caught my interest the most was that it didn’t look like any of its gaming siblings (the Razer Nari, Kraken, or Blackshark).
 All of them scream gaming to some extent, but this wasn’t the case with the Barracudas.

-The Barracuda X was designed primarily for mobile gamers, who want to game on the go and, at the same time, won’t look like nerds or dorks, avoiding some unnecessary head turns in public.
+The Razer Barracuda X gaming headset was designed primarily for mobile gamers, who want to game on the go and, at the same time, won’t look like nerds or dorks, avoiding some unnecessary head turns in public.

 Wireless, ergonomic design, versatility, nice appearance, and sound come standard on this pair of headphones.
 Furthermore, it is very reasonably priced.

 Good looks, as always, Design: Razer Barracuda X Review

 The beautiful designs from Razer are taken for granted.
 They don’t come in the iconic color of Razer, the loud green, but instead, they sport a clean, stealthy black look with the famous snake logo blending in a matte black color on each earcup.

 The Barracudas are an ideal candidate for people who love portability thanks to their compact build.
 This is a nice touch from Razer since the Barracudas are quite versatile, meaning you can take them for a walk or even use them in the office.